AI-powered apps: The power of cognitive and mobile

 Today, I sent super-hip dress socks to a friend who lives in Chicago while sitting at my sons’ swim meet in Indianapolis.
 Using a mobile app infused with cognitive, I was able to find and order a really cool gift that I otherwise would not have thought of in less than three minutes.
 I did it using the 1-800-Flowers mobile app with a new AI gift concierge called GWYN.
 Now I have one less thing on the to-do list.
 I sent the gift on time, and the best part is that I think he’ll really like it.
 Cognitive and mobile deliver valuable customer experiences.

 According to Google, we’re spending less than 3 minutes at a time executing essential tasks from our mobile devices.
-They call these micro-moments, and we fit them in between meetings, during sporting events, on business trips or even at stop lights.
+They call these micro-moments, and we fit them in between meetings, during sporting events and on business trips.
 Contextually relevant, AI-powered mobile apps are the key to capturing these valuable transactions and are increasing in popularity in all industries.

 Tech-savvy businesses understand this trend toward cognitive and mobile commerce and are scrambling to rationalize how these capabilities and other contextual mobile services can help them stay relevant in their market.
 The pressure for first-mover advantage is intense, and creating a rich experience that supports those micro-moments requires a strategic plan executed with agile development methodologies that promote continuous iteration and incremental growth.
 This means that collaboration between the business, IT and developers is an essential part of delivering enterprise mobility solutions that delight customers wherever they may be.